CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 CSC developed a simple graphical user interface (GUI) that will allow you to generate encryption keys, to encrypt and decrypt data using Crypt4GH.

-**Step1** You can download the user interface specific to your operating system from the [GitHub repository] https://github.com/CSCfi/crypt4gh-gui/releases):
+**Step1** You can download the user interface specific to your operating system from the [GitHub repository](https://github.com/CSCfi/crypt4gh-gui/releases):

 *For [Windows](https://kannu.csc.fi/s/iDiNR5HdwtFrXCY)